-Note: For information on configuring a creative application to submit jobs to a server group, see the User Guide for application of choice.
-To configure a Visual Effects and Finishing application to submit its jobs to a server group, set the optional BackburnerManagerGroup keyword in the application's init.cfg file.
-For more information see the Burn Installation and User Guide.
+NOTE For information on configuring a creative application to submit jobs to a server group, see the User Guide for the application of choice.
+To configure a Visual Effects and Finishing application to submit its jobs to a server group, set the optional BackburnerManagerGroup keyword in the application's init.cfq file.
+See the Burn Installation and User Guide.
+For Smoke for Mac OS X, this can be done in the Smoke Setup UI.